Tomb of Munmu of Silla: King Munmu culture festival

-The city of gyeongju held various traditional cultural events in front of the tomb of King Munmu of Silla in honor of the great king Munmu.
+The city of Gyeongju held various traditional cultural events in front of the tomb of King Munmu of Silla in honor of King Munmu.
 On the first day of the event, the royal procession from Gameunsaji to the Tomb of King Munmu of Silla was reenacted.
-And There were flying kites, and performing rituals on the king of Munmu.
+There were flying kites, and performing rituals on the king of Munmu.

 Succession

 ROKS Munmu the Great (DDH-976) is the second Destroyer in the South Korean navy.
 It was named after the king Munmu of Silla.
-The ship was named after King Munmu of Silla, which is about 500 tons larger than that of Chungmugong Yi Sun-sin-class destroyer.
+It is about 500 tons larger than the Chungmugong Yi Sun-sin-class destroyer.